dell/csm-operator/tests/README.md

 Notes:

-- Authorization V2 scenarios only support PowerFlex, PowerScale and PowerMax
+- Authorization V2 scenarios only support PowerFlex, PowerStore, PowerScale and PowerMax
 - Upgrade from Authorization V1 to V2 is not supported
 - The required host entry `<master node IP> csm-authorization.com` is now automatically added to `/etc/hosts`, so no manual update is needed.